rahulsurti97/EngiN/README.md

 # EngiN
 The Mobile Engineering Notebook

-    Goal for this project is to create a mobile application that could replace conventional engineering notebooks by creating a platform to document ideas quickly and efficiently, as well as automate repetitive tasks to speed up t he documentation process as a whole.
+    Goal for this project is to create an iOS application that could replace conventional engineering notebooks by creating a platform to document ideas quickly and efficiently, as well as automate repetitive tasks to speed up t he documentation process as a whole.